 This is a golden broken-down list of things that everyone reading this should know how to do 100% without referencing Google.

 1 – Medical Emergency Training.
-This includes: CPR, Heimlich maneuver, Tourniquet procedures, and an emergency medical kit.
+This includes CPR, Heimlich maneuver, Tourniquet procedures, and building an emergency medical kit.
 It is not difficult to learn CPR or Heimlich, but they are essential to know.
-70% of Americans state that they don’t remember how to do it.
+70% of Americans state they don’t remember how to do it.
 It takes 5 minutes to learn and try it on a test-object.
 You’ll thank me if a loved one ever needs them.
-Tourniquet’s are a bit trickier.
+Tourniquets are trickier.
 They may take a bit more time to learn but are also necessary to stop someone from dying of blood loss.
-Just remember – they are only temporary solutions.
+Just remember, they are only temporary solutions.
 Finally, make sure to have a basic emergency kit handy at home.
 Find a first-aid checklist and gather those items (and know how to use them correctly!)
-I recommend these kits on Amazon!

 Handyman Basic Life Skills

 6 – Learn about tools.
 Learn the difference between a screw and a nail (It is sad I have to say this).
 Buy a drill.
 Learn the differences between pliers.
 Get some screwdrivers, utility knives, a tape measure, a hammer, saws, duct tape, superglue, sockets, level, and a putty knife.
-I may have missed a few but you get the idea.
+I may have missed a few, but you get the idea.
 And learn how to use them!
-If you want a pretty awesome starter kit check out this one on amazon!
+Put something together just for fun.

 7 – Use those tools for home repair.
 A vast amount of calls to electricians, plumbers, and other workers can be fixed with the right tools and basic knowledge of how things work.
 Most likely, you don’t need to spend 100’s of dollars to fix a basic pilot light problem.

 9 – Cooking.
-Look, you don’t need to eat ramen or frozen meals everyday.
+Look, you don’t need to eat ramen or frozen meals every day.
 It is really easy to cook things, trust me.
-You can cook eggs 5000 different ways – but they are still eggs.
+You can cook eggs in 5000 different ways, but they are still eggs.
 Get an idea of how to cook, it is a great skill to have.
 It also ties in great with learning about nutrition mentioned above!

 10 – Storage.
 Storing food, water, and medical equipment requires knowledge.
 Where are you going to keep everything to ensure it stays good for a long amount of time?
 It is important to learn how to store pretty much everything you own, responsibly.
 Storage helps keep everything in working order so you focus more on bettering your other basic life skills.